Tax guide

 Mistake or notice foundCheck revised return, rectification, grievance, updated return, or notice response based on the document.

-The options are not interchangeable.
-A missed item may need a revised return if the window is open, rectification if the issue is an apparent processing mistake, an updated return only if law permits it, or a notice response if the department has already raised a communication.
+These routes solve different problems and are not interchangeable.
+A missed income item may need a revised return if the window is open, rectification if the issue is a processing error, an updated return if law permits, or a direct notice response if the department has already raised a communication.

 Practical checklist